32bitsret/android-circleci-terraform-cloudfront-template/README.md

 ## Allocate your infrastructure with Terraform.
 1. Copy all *.tf into your project
 2. Change from the default apkupdate-template in [variable.tf](variable.tf) for both app and subdomain
-3. NOTE: All apps are under *.verxid.site

-4. Then in [main.tf](main.tf), update apkupdate-template-deployment in the following
+3. Then in [main.tf](main.tf), update apkupdate-template-deployment in the following
 ```yml
 terraform {
   cloud {